News And Projects

 Three years ago, the Baltimore City Council named the bridge to Amy’s memory.
 On May 20th the Tuscany Canterbury community will come together with her family, former Delegate Maggie McIntosh, Mari Selby, Evan Mickel, Eric Mickel and her mother Fran Mickel and nieces and nephews to dedicate the bridge.

-April 2022 Walking Path update
+April 2022 Walking Path Update

 The State of Maryland has approved the plan for lower Stony Run (number 1 on the plan) and agreed to provide MD Capital Funds to create the walking path connecting the bridges.